-It can be frightening for families to see staff in personal protective equipment.
+- how they will appear.
+It can be frightening for families to see staff in personal - protective equipment.
 Where possible, and if safe to do so, an introductory call to allow them to see your face can be invaluable.

-Even if someone is unresponsive, consider asking families if they would like to say something to the person who is dying via a video or phone call.
+Even if someone is unresponsive, consider asking families - if they would like to say something to the person who is dying via a video or phone call.
+If a video or phone call is not possible or appropriate, ask those close to them if there are any messages that they those who are bereaved.

-If a video or phone call is not possible or appropriate, ask those close to them if there are any messages that they would like you to relay or read out.
+- would like you to relay or read out.
 Similarly, consider asking the person who is dying e.g. "Is there anything you would like me to pass on or say to your family?" if they are able to communicate.

-Facilitating contact in these ways can provide comfort to the person who is dying, and to those close to them, in their bereavement.
+Facilitating contact in these ways can provide comfort to the person who is dying, and to those close to them, in - their bereavement.